 The first known record of olive leaf comes from Ancient Egypt, where its antimicrobial oils were used to mummify kings.
 It has since been used extensively in traditional medicine to treat a variety of ailments and is still popular across many cultures today.
 In Japan, olive leaves are taken orally for stomach and intestinal diseases, while in Greece and the Canary Islands, a hot water extract of olive leaves is taken orally to treat high blood pressure.
 In Italy, people reach for a tincture of olive leaves to reduce fever, and in several countries, olive leaf extract has been used to treat malaria.

-The most potent active compound in olive leaf extract is oleuropein, but the extract also contains the bioflavonoids rutin, luteolin, and hesperidin, which work synergistically with oleuropein to enhance its natural activity.
+The most potent active compound in olive leaf extract is oleuropein, but the extract also contains high levels of phenolic and flavonoid compounds (such as luteolin, apigenin, rutin, hydroxytyrosol, verbascoside, and ligstroside), which work synergistically with oleuropein to enhance its natural activity.

 In addition to major metabolic and cardiovascular perks, taking olive leaf extract has also been shown to provide antiviral, anticancer, and neuroprotective benefits.
-"Its bioactive compounds are not only antioxidant and anti-inflammatory, but they can lower blood pressure, improve blood glucose levels, reduce cholesterol levels, and improve lipid ratios," says Ruhoy.
-"These actions are powerfully cardioprotective and can reduce risk of diabetes, hypertension, heart attack, and stroke."
+"Its bioactive compounds are not only antioxidant and anti-inflammatory, but they can lower blood pressure, improve blood glucose levels, reduce cholesterol levels, and improve lipid ratios," says integrative neurologist Ilene Ruhoy, M.D., Ph.D.
+"These actions are powerfully cardioprotective and can reduce the risk of diabetes, hypertension, heart attack, and stroke."